-The competency assessment checklist below will be completed at the mid-point of the practicum and used by the Cooperating Teacher to give formative feedback to the Pre-service Teacher about their progress during the first half of the practicum.
-Levels of achievement of indicator by the end of the practicum are described as progressing in specific indicators and consistent otherwise.
-The assessment tool does not need to be submitted to the Practicum Office.
+The mid-practicum assessment tool is completed at the mid-point of the practicum and used by the Cooperating Teacher to give formative feedback to the Pre-service Teacher about their progress during the first half of the practicum.
+Levels of achievement of indicator by the end of the practicum are described as consistent.